 There is the possibility to extend this filter capability requirement aligning the type of mandatory filters with mandatory query parameter defined for Audit Record Query transaction (see Section 9.3.2).

-Only a JSON return format is specified for Retrieve Syslog Messages [ITI-82].
+Only a JSON return format is specified for Retrieve Syslog Messages [ITI-82] (non FHIR transaction).
 It delivers a slightly parsed form of the syslog message that makes JSON attributes in a structure that corresponds to the structure define by syslog.
 Should other forms be supported?
 Should the unparsed syslog message be returned?

 Should there be retrieve methods to get “most recent N events”?
 This would be a non-deterministic and constantly varying response in most cases.